valor-software/ng2-dragula/README.md

 </ul>
 ```

 The standard `drop` event is fired before the model is synced.
-For that purpose you need to use the `drop-model`.
+For that purpose you need to use the `dropModel`.
 The same behavior exists in the `remove` event.
-Therefore is the `remove-model` event.
+Therefore is the `removeModel` event.
 Further details are available under `Events`

 ### `drake` options